small-tech/site.js/README.md

 For example, if you run the command on a connected server that has the ar.al domain pointing to it and `ar.al` set in _/etc/hostname_, you will be able to access the site at https://ar.al.
 (Yes, of course, [ar.al](https://ar.al) runs on Site.js.)
 The first time you hit your live site, it will take a little longer to load as your Let’s Encrypt certificates are being automatically provisioned by Auto Encrypt.

-The automatic TLS certificate provisioning will get certificates for the naked domain and the _www_ subdomain.
-There is currently no option to add other subdomains.
-Also, please ensure that both the naked domain and the _www_ subdomain are pointing to your server before you enable your server and hit it to ensure that the provisioning works.
-This is especially important if you are migrating an existing site.
+By default, the automatic TLS certificate provisioning gets certificates for your naked domain only, which it bases on your hostname.

+If you want to serve your site at a domain that’s different to your hostname, specify it using the `--domain` option.

+If you also want certificates for the _www_ subdomain, specify it using the `--aliases` option.
+You can specify multiple subdomains to provision certificates for by separating them using commas (without spaces).

 __Note:__ As of 13.0.0, the `enable` will run pre-flight checks and refuse to install the service if the domain name and any aliases you have specified are not reachable.
 As of 14.1.0, you can use the `--skip-domain-reachability-check` flag to override this behaviour and skip the pre-flight checks.
-Note that if you use this flag, the server launched by the installed service will also not check for reachability.
+If you use this flag, the server launched by the installed service will also not check for reachability.
 This is useful if you want to set up a server via a script prior to DNS propagation.
 Just make sure you haven’t made any typos in any of the domain names as you will not be warned about any mistakes.

 When the server is enabled, you can also use the following commands: